wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/flow/physical-input-button/includes/3-trigger.md

 1. Select **Create**.

 1. A pop-up window will appear, asking for the email and password that you used to create your Flic.io account.
 Enter your information and then select the **Login** button.
-A pop-up window will appear, asking for the email and password that you used to create your Flic.io account.
-Enter your information and then select the **Login** button.

     ![Screenshot of the Flic connector email password.](../media/flic-connector-email-password.jpg)